-Welcome to the PROTECT project, a 3-year project funded by the Norwegian Research Council (CLIMIT program), Total Norge, Statoil, RWE DEA Norge, ConocoPhilips, CGG Veritas, and Lundin.
+Welcome to the PROTECT project, a CLIMIT project (2014-2018) funded by the Research Council of Norway, TOTAL, and the SUCCESS industry consortium: Statoil, RWE DEA Norge, ConocoPhilips, CGG Veritas, and Lundin.
 The project consortium involves five leading Norwegian research and academic institutions in carbon storage: Uni Research CIPR (project lead), Institute for Energy Technology, Norwegian Geotechnical Institute, University of Bergen, and University of Oslo.

 Since April 2014, the PROTECT team has sought to better understand the ability of the caprock to safely and effectively contain CO2 in large, industrial-scale storage projects.
 The project will study typical storage environments in the North Sea that have large storage capacity for injected CO2.
 The project addresses concerns that injection rates of tens of millions tons per year can overpressurize the storage complex, inducing damaging stress on the caprock and causing unwanted leakage.